sami-ali26/sami-ali26/README.md

 🚀 My goal is to become a skilled **Full Stack Developer**

-### 🔭 What I'm Working On:
-- Learning HTML, CSS, and JavaScript deeply
-- Practicing React.js for frontend development
-- Understanding Node.js, Express, and MongoDB for backend

 ------------------
 🚧 This profile is a work-in-progress, just like my journey.
 Stay tuned for more updates and projects!